OpenPalp — Your Personal Heart Rhythm Programme

 After the programme, a written summary of findings is sent to the patient's GP (with consent), including any Kardia recordings of clinical significance.

 Dr Mahmood Ahmad — Specialist in Cardiology (SAS grade), MRCP(UK), GMC 6071047.
-Royal Free Hospital and Barnet Hospital.
+NHS teaching hospitals in London.